viralpandey/custom-elements/README.md

 > This is my attempt to thank every single individual who knowingly or unknowingly contributed to the development of this website.
-To checkout the colophon of this website simply [toggle]() the blanks.
+To checkout the colophon of this website simply <a id="toggle">toggle</a> the blanks.

 Typography
 ----------